 After the paste has become thoroughly dry it may be removed by washing the skin with luke-warm water, and then if the patches on the face or neck are very deep, the bleaching lotion may be forced into the skin by means of the negative electrode, … continuing the process until the skin is thoroughly reddened.
 This process, it should be understood, is only used for moth patch or chloasma, and would not be used in the ordinary treatment at all.

-Iontophoretic ingredients used in salon treatments today include such things as vitamins, minerals, collagen, elastin, amino acids, hyaluronic acid and a range of animal and plant extracts.
-They come pre-prepared in a range of forms, e.g. gels, serums, ampoules, etc. Therapists are usually provided with very little information as to how these work, other than the skin condition on which they are to be applied and the polarity of the electrode to be used.
+Iontophoretic solutions used in salons today are made with a wide variety of ingredients including vitamins, minerals, collagen, elastin, amino acids, hyaluronic acid and a range of animal and plant extracts.
+These come in a range of prepared packages including gels, serums and ampoules.
+Therapists are usually provided with very little information on how these work, other than the skin condition for which they apply and the polarity of the electrode to be used.

 The chief characteristics of the method consist in breaking up, reducing and eliminating all the impurities (waste matter, dust, toxins, crystallisations, etc.) which block up the glandular tubes. … The immediate result is—increased blood circulation and, gradually, recolouring of the epidermis.

 Incrustations could be eliminated without electricity either by undertaking a deep-cleansing facial treatment – using cleansers, warm sprays and massage – in a salon or by using a facial scrub at home.
 In France these treatments were also known as désincrustation but in the English speaking world the term usually only applies to the electrical treatment.

 Electrical desincrustation relies on a well-known effect of direct (galvanic) currents, that an alkali (sodium hydroxide) is produced at the negative electrode and an acid (hydrochloric acid) is generated at the positive electrode.